ldsands/UsefulCodeSnippets/other_software/Linux/LinuxPrograms.md

     - `--single-instance` you can only have one window of this open at a time
     - `--internal-urls ".*?"` if you want any domain to be able to work in the nativefier window
     - `--portable` "Make your app store its user data (cookies, cache, etc) inside the app folder"
+    - `--conceal` this combines several files in the `resources` directory into one file

 Some Nativefier Limitations